junxit/us-congress-bills-109/bill.md

 - **(4)** Section 2320 is further amended—
   - **(A)** by redesignating subsection (f) as subsection (g); and
   - **(B)** by inserting after subsection (e) the following:
-    > - **(f)** Nothing in this section shall entitle the United States to bring a criminal cause of action for the repackaging, without deception, of genuine goods or services.
+    > - **(f)** Nothing in this section shall entitle the United States to bring a criminal cause of action under this section for the repackaging of genuine goods or services not intended to deceive or confuse.